When Pain Doesn’t Go Away

 Persistent pain isn’t just acute pain that’s been going on a long time.
 It’s pain that is driven by entirely different mechanisms, which we’ll dig into in more detail.

-Let me give you some common scenarios and lets explore what might be going on
+Let me share four common scenarios — and explore what might be going on in each one.

 Anya